annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/ediscovery-reviewsetquery.md

 ---
 title: "reviewSetQuery resource type"
-description: Describes the reviewSetQuery resource type and provides the methods, properties, relationships, and a JSON representation. ms.localizationpriority: medium
+description: Learn about how the Microsoft Graph reviewSetQuery resource type represents a review set query used to query and cull data stored in an eDiscovery reviewSet. ms.localizationpriority: medium
 author: "mahage-msft"
 ms.prod: "ediscovery"